tyjhart/DMARCExploreR/README.md

 Hopefully by this point you've been collecting DMARC reports for a few days and have data to analyze.
 Follow these steps to move the XML files prior to analysis:

-1. Decompress all .gz and .zip files ([7-Zip](https://www.7-zip.org/download.html) is great for mass-decompression)
+1. Decompress all .gz and .zip DMARC report files ([7-Zip](https://www.7-zip.org/download.html) is great for mass-decompression)
 1. Copy decompressed directories and XML files to the /Reports/ project directory

 If you don't have reports already, create [a bootstrap DMARC record](#starter-policy) and start the collection process.